operand/agency/README.md

 1. I insert a fake event at the beginning of the terminal portion of the prompt, pretending that the agent themself executed the `help` action proactively, and display the resulting list.
-This is just a slick way to insert the available actions while keeping the supposed context of the terminal, and providing a one-shot example to begin from.
+This is just a nice way to insert the available actions while keeping the supposed context of the terminal, and providing a one-shot example to begin from.

-Note that `ChattyAI` uses a more typical prompt, showing that prompt techniques need not be shared by all agents connected to a space, but can be entirely unique to each agent.
+Note that `ChattyAI` uses a more typical prompt, showing that prompt style and technique need not be shared by all agents connected to a space, but can be entirely unique to each agent.

 ## Complete Demo Implementation